New stuff in Emacs 30

 Read the full details

-That wraps up my read-through.
-There's obviously way more changes included in Emacs 30, so I encourage you to check it out for yourself: NEWS.
+That wraps up my highlights.
+There's a ton more stuff included in Emacs 30.1 so I encourage you to check it out the NEWS yourself.